Interview, February 2022

 AS: So it’s really a very symbiotic relationship between the gathering of the data…

-GI: Yeah, and you know, the… what, where I was incredibly fortunate was very early in my career, kind of meeting up with Josh and kind of seeing how he was working, how he was thinking about questions, and that helped shape my research agenda in terms of the methodological questions, kind of figuring out how to do econometrics in a way that was actually useful for empirical researchers.
+GI: Yes, and you know, the… what, where I was incredibly fortunate was very early in my career, kind of meeting up with Josh and kind of seeing how he was working, how he was thinking about questions, and that helped shape my research agenda in terms of the methodological questions, kind of figuring out how to do econometrics in a way that was actually useful for empirical researchers.
 Kind of later I had David Card as a colleague, I had David Card as a colleague, I had [unclear] as a colleague, at Berkley and Harvard and Stanford.
 So I’ve been very fortunate to be around these incredible empirical researchers, who can help ask great questions for the type of methodological work I was doing.

 AS: It’s a lovely illustration of the social side of research, that it’s partly a case of sitting in your office and thinking, and partly a case of talking to people.

-GI: Well, yeah… again when I was a first year assistant professor, my senior colleague there Garry Chamberlin, kind of said you know you need to go to the labour seminars, you need to talk to Josh Angrist, you need to listen to these people doing empirical work to get… because that’s how you do good econometrics.
+GI: Well, again when I was a first year assistant professor, my senior colleague there Garry Chamberlin, kind of said you know you need to go to the labour seminars, you need to talk to Josh Angrist, you need to listen to these people doing empirical work to get… because that’s how you do good econometrics.
 That’s exactly right, being around these leading researchers was incredibly helpful for me in developing my own research agenda.

 AS: What keeps you focussed?
 What is it about the work that just keeps you going?

-GI: That’s… it’s… at some level it’s sort of like doing puzzles.
+GI: At some level it’s sort of like doing puzzles.
 When I was a kid I was into chess, and once I get hooked on a question I think, you know, at some level econometrics is kind of like… it’s just like applied maths.
-You have to… The challenge is really coming up with good questions, but then once I have a good question I just get very deep into them and I keep… I like keep mulling over questions.
+The challenge is really coming up with good questions, but then once I have a good question I just get very deep into them and I keep… I like keep mulling over questions.
 And I get a lot of enjoyment out of that.
 My former colleague at Harvard, Gary Chamberlain, told me this story where, when he learned that you could actually make a living doing… being an econometrician or being an economic economist and get to work on the question you’re interested in, he said that was just a great eye-opening experience.
 He just… and I can relate to that.
-I just… I mean I am incredibly fortunate, I get up in the morning and I like going to work, I like working with the students, working with young, smart people.
+I mean I am incredibly fortunate, I get up in the morning and I like going to work, I like working with the students, working with young, smart people.
 There’s nothing better than that.

 AS: Beautifully said.
 And some days you end up getting up in the morning incredibly early.